monkin77/feup-comp/README.md

 ## Summary

-This project consists of a compiler for a subset of the Java programming language, referred to as “jmm”, which stands for “Java-minus-minus”, going through all the stages of compilation: Lexical analysis, Syntatic analysis, Semantic analysis, High and Low level optimization and Code generation.
+This project consists of a compiler for a subset of the Java programming language (referred to as JMM, which stands for “Java-minus-minus”), going through all the stages of compilation: Lexical Analysis, Syntactic Analysis, Semantic Analysis, High & Low level Optimization, and Code Generation.

 The generated code can then be executed using [Jasmin](http://jasmin.sourceforge.net/).